Meet The Winners Of The 2021 Benzinga Global Fintech Awards

 Most Innovative in Capital Markets: tZERO Group, Inc.

-Lifetime Achievement: Thomas Petterffy, Interactive Brokers
+Lifetime Achievement: Thomas Peterffy, Interactive Brokers

 Most Impactful Fintech Executive: James Putra, TradeStation Crypto